15 Best Places to Visit in New Mexico

 4. Carlsbad Caverns National Park

-Tunneling deep below the surface of the Chihuahuan Desert in the Guadalupe Mountains of New Mexico is a 30-mile-long cave system - one of the largest and most accessible cave networks in the world.
+Tunneling deep below the surface of the Chihuahuan Desert in the Guadalupe Mountains of New Mexico is a 30-mile-long cave system known as Carlsbad Caverns — one of the largest and most accessible cave networks in the world.

-To catch the best underground views, descend more than 750 feet by elevator to the 1.25-mile loop trail for a self-guided tour of the 8.2-acre cave chamber, the Big Room.
-If you want to see more, enter the cave through the Natural Entrance on a steep 1.25-mile trail that passes many naturally occurring monuments in limestone until it connects with the Big Room loop.
+To catch the best underground views, descend more than 750 feet by elevator to the easy 1.25-mile loop trail for a self-guided tour of the 8.2-acre cave chamber, the Big Room.
+If you want to see more, enter the cave through the Natural Entrance on a steep 1.25-mile trail that passes many naturally occurring monuments in limestone until it connects with the Big Room loop—the park's most popular attraction.

 In comparison with the constant year-round temperature of 56 degrees Fahrenheit inside the cave, expect more extreme temperatures above ground.
 After emerging from this underground UNESCO World Heritage Site, fill your lungs with fresh air while walking the short nature trail from the visitor center.

-Leave your car parked downtown and hop aboard a seasonal trolley tour that immerses you in the culture and history of Taos.
-Drive yourself or take a trolley tour to nearby Taos Pueblo, an Indigenous community and UNESCO World Heritage Site that has been inhabited for more than 1,000 years.
+Leave your car parked downtown and hop aboard a seasonal trolley tour that immerses tourists in the culture and history of Taos.
+Drive yourself or take a trolley tour to nearby Taos Pueblo, an Indigenous community and UNESCO World Heritage Site where people have lived for more than 1,000 years.
+It's considered to be one of the country's oldest continuously inhabited communities.

 Another six miles farther along Hwy US-64, the Earthship Global Visitor Center sells guided and self-guided tours of some of the most cosmically inspired, yet functional homes on our planet.